ndmitchell/record-dot-preprocessor/proposal/0000-record-dot-syntax.md

 ## Implementation Plan

 If accepted, the proposal authors would be delighted to provide an implementation.
-There are no outstanding prerequisities that would need to first be satisfied.
+Implementation depends on the implementation of [the `HasField` proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0158-record-set-field.rst) and [`NoFieldSelectors`](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0160-no-toplevel-field-selectors.rst).